HEARING IMPARED: If you need assistance, please call (305) 714-1824.

 Judge Isicoff’s calendar is set and maintained exclusively by the courtroom deputy with the exception of certain matters that may be self-calendared.
 Do not call Judge Isicoff’s law clerk or judicial assistant about calendar matters.

 Evidentiary hearings, or motions that will take in excess of ten minutes, must be specially set and will usually not be heard during motion calendar.
 It is the responsibility of the party setting the hearing to determine whether a special setting is necessary and the availability of the parties.
 The courtroom deputy will not act as a middleman to clear dates for parties who do not confer with each other.
 Failure of counsel to confer with one another before setting hearings or requesting the necessary time may result in the hearing not going forward.

 Continuances for hearings on motion calendars may be requested by an agreed motion for continuance filed with a proposed agreed order, so long as the basis is unavailability of one or both parties.
 If the parties do not agree, the motion for continuance will be set for hearing.
 Continuances for pretrial conferences or specially set evidentiary matters will generally not be granted ex parte without a hearing even if agreed.
-Any request to continue a pre-trial conference must be accompanied by a completed scheduling order that includes a pre-trial date and trial week that has been provided by the courtroom deputy.
-Use the Court’s form Scheduling Order.
+Any request to continue a pre-trial conference must be accompanied by a completed scheduling order that includes a final pre-trial date that has been provided by the courtroom deputy.
+Use the Court’s form scheduling order.

 All parties are expected to be familiar with, and prepare all orders consistent with, the Court’s Guidelines for Preparing, Submitting and Serving Orders.

 FAILURE TO TIMELY SUBMIT AN ORDER MAY RESULT IN DENIAL OF THE RELIEF SOUGHT.